davidmoten/big-sorter/README.md

   .sort();

 ```
-## Example using a custom Serializer
+### Example using the DataSerializer helper
-Here's a serializer for a simple format using one 4 byte signed integer per record:
+If you would like to serializer/deserialize your objects using `DataOutputStream`/`DataInputStream` then extend the `DataSerializer` class as below.
+This is a good option for many binary formats.

 ```java
 Serializer<Integer> serializer = new DataSerializer<Integer>() {